CynthiaSpinner/git-essentials/README.md

 Kalob is an awesome teacher!
 I WILL leave him a nice review!

-files on githib change while your local files change.
+Files on GitHub can change while your local files change.

+This line was added locally.